corelight/LLM-Ninja/Readme.md

 - `-o, --chunk_overlap`: Overlap between chunks (default: `0`).
 - `-t, --temperature`: Temperature for the ChatOllama model (default: `0.0`).
 - `-x, --num_ctx`: Context window size for ChatOllama (default: `37500`).
+- `-n, --print_responses`: Output all LLM response as they happen.
+- `-e, --print_queries`: Show the full LLM queries (prompt text) in the output as they happen.
 - `-u, --output`: If provided, write the final response to the specified file.
 - `-s, --tika_server`: The Tika server endpoint URL (default: `http://localhost:9998`).
 - `-z, --debug`: Enable debug output for detailed logs.